ISTE-VIT/Inferno/README.md

 <img src="https://github.com/user-attachments/assets/75e34a18-6b35-49af-9a7c-3d9aceb27129" width="90.5%" />

 ## Contributing

-We welcome contributions from the community.
-Fork the repo, and create a new branch for contributions.
+We encourage and appreciate community contributions.
+To contribute, please fork the repository and create a new branch for your changes.

 ## License